Zjx402/Kea2/docs/blacklisting.md

 We support two levels for blacklisting:

-- Widget Blocking: Only set the specified attributes (clickable, long-clickable, scrollable, checkable, enabled, focusable) of the widget you pass in to false.
-Use this method when you want to disable some single widget.
+- Widget Blocking: Use this method when you want to disable some single widget.

-- Tree Blocking: Treat the passed-in widget as the root node of a subtree, and set the above attributes to false for the root node and all its descendant nodes in the subtree.
-Use this method when you want to disable all widgets within a certain area by simply passing the root node of that area to disable the entire subtree of widgets under it.
+- Tree Blocking: Use this method when you want to disable all widgets within a certain area by simply passing the root node of that area to disable the entire subtree of widgets under it.

 We support (1) `Global Block List` (always taking effective), and (2) `Conditional Block List` (only taking effective when some conditions are met).

 The list of blocked elements are specified in Kea2's config file `configs/widget.block.py` (generated when running `kea2 init`).
 The elements needed to be blocked can be flexibly specified by u2 selector (e.g., `text`, `description`) or `xpath`, etc.

 #### Widget Blocking
 ##### Global Block List